sonnerberg/website/content/kurser/unix-v1/kmom01.md

 ### Övningar {#ovningar}

-1. Work through the guide "[Installera webbplatser med Apache Name-based Virtual Hosts](kunskap/installera-webbplatser-med-apache-name-based-virtual-hosts)" to practice for the assignment below.
+1. Work through the guide "[Install web pages with Apache Name-based Virtual Hosts](kunskap/install-web-pages-with-apache-virtual-hosts)" to practice for the assignment below.